-At the end of the life cycle of each transaction, it is mandatory to set the result of the item processing.
-Otherwise, transactions that have the New status are automatically transitioned to Abandoned after 24 hours.
+At the end of each transaction's life cycle, it is mandatory to set the result of the item processing.
+Otherwise, transactions with the New status are automatically transitioned to Abandoned after 24 hours.

 Using the Set Transaction Status activity, a queue item's status can be set to Successful or Failed.
-Keep in mind that only the Failed items with Application ErrorType are going to be retried if configured.
+Keep in mind that only the Failed items with Application ErrorType will be retried if configured.

-When two or more types of items should be processed by the same Robots, there are at least two ways to manage them using queues:
+When the same Robots should process two or more types of items, there are at least two ways to manage them using queues:

-- Create a single queue for all the items and for each item, create an argument “Type” or “Process”.
-By knowing this parameter, the robot should decide what process should be invoked.
+- Create a single queue for all the items, and for each item, create an argument “Type” or “Process”.
+Knowing this parameter, the robot should decide what process should be invoked.